sorgerlab/indra/CONTRIBUTING.md

 In addition, as a convention, we only merge PRs whose branches are rebased on top of the latest sorgerlab/master.
-This means that instead of merging sorgerlab/master into your own branch to resolve conflicts, you should always rebase on top of sorgerlab/master instead and force push your branches if needed (you can do this even if a PR from that branch is already open).
+This means that instead of merging sorgerlab/master into your own branch to resolve conflicts, you should always rebase on top of sorgerlab/master and force push your branches if needed (you can do this even if a PR from that branch is already open).
 Consistent with this convention, in general, you should not use `git pull` to update your local fork.
 Rather, use `git fetch`,